Early Childhood Tooth Decay

 Several specific types of bacteria that live on the teeth cause tooth decay.
 When sugar is consumed, the bacteria use the sugar and then manufacture acids that dissolve the teeth and cause an infection in the tooth.
 This infection is called decay, or a tooth cavity.
 It is sometimes also referred to as “dental caries.”

 It’s important to remember that a tooth cavity is a real infection in your body!
 If it goes untreated, the infection can continue to spread to other places, including your jaw bone or cheek.
 The infection can even enter the blood stream and spread to other places in your body.

-Tooth decay is considered a “multi-factorial” infection.
+Tooth decay is considered a “multi-factorial” infection and is the number one infectious disease in childhood.
 That means there are actually lots of factors that contribute to it!
 Some of these include:

 - Oral Hygiene Practices at home (tooth brushing and flossing) and check-ups with the dentist